the practical kitchen

 orange pound cake with sour cream

-This fresh orange pound cake bursts with vibrant citrus flavor from the juice, zest, and flesh of just one whole orange, and boasts a tender crumb thanks to a dollop of sour cream.
-Baked in a standard-sized loaf pan, it’s a simple yet delightful cake that pairs perfectly with a cup of tea or scoop of ice cream.
-It's a slice of sunshine in every bite!
+This fresh orange pound cake with sour cream bursts with vibrant citrus flavor from the juice, zest, and flesh of just one whole orange and has a super tender crumb.
+Baked in a standard-sized loaf pan, it’s a simple yet delightful loaf cake that pairs perfectly with a cup of tea or a scoop of ice cream.
+You’ll just need 20 minutes of prep time before this is baked up in the oven for an hour until moist, fluffy, and flavorful.

 I love orange flavor far more than I love eating oranges.
-So when I was recently gifted a half dozen oranges, I wanted to find a way to use them that wasn't just eating them plain.
-So I took my popular lemon-blueberry sour cream cake recipe and gave it an orange makeover.
+So when I was recently gifted a half dozen oranges, I knew I wanted to bake with them.
+So I gave my popular lemon-blueberry cake recipe an orange makeover.
+I love a cake recipe with sour cream, so it was the perfect base to start tinkering with the orange flavor.

-I also wanted to make sure as little of the orange went to waste as possible.
-So this pound cake uses the juice, flesh, and zest of the orange to flavor the cake, as well as orange zest and fresh orange juice to make the simple icing glaze.
+I also wanted use as much of the orange as possible.
+So my homemade orange cake recipe uses orange juice, flesh, and zest in the cake batter, and it uses orange zest and fresh orange juice to make the simple icing glaze.
 When you look closely at the cake crumb, you can see real flecks of orange when you slice it!

 Optional Additions:

-• For a wintery take on orange pound cake, add a bit of cinnamon, ground cardamom, or cloves along with the dry ingredients.
+• For a wintery take on this cake recipe with sour cream, add a bit of cinnamon, ground cardamom, or cloves along with the dry ingredients.

 • For an orange-creamsicle vibe, add 1 teaspoon of vanilla extract along with the final egg.